osmandapp/web/main/docs/user/personal/maps.md

 ## Overview

-The Maps screen allows you to perform basic operations with online and offline maps used in OsmAnd.
-These are downloading, deleting, renaming, clearing the cache for online maps, updating and checking the map size.
+The Maps screen allows you to perform basic operations with *Online* and *Offline* maps used in OsmAnd.
+These are downloading, deleting, renaming, clearing the cache for [Online maps](#local-maps), updating and checking the map size.

-OsmAnd deals with 2 type of maps: [Vector maps](../map/vector-maps.md) and  [Raster maps](../map/raster-maps.md).
+OsmAnd operates with 2 type of maps: [Vector maps](../map/vector-maps.md) and [Raster maps](../map/raster-maps.md).
 All maps are stored in one place of the [Local](#local-maps).

 <Tabs groupId="operating-systems">